Hello I Must Be Going (2012)

-Anno di Uscita: 2012
+Anno di uscita: 2012

-Nazione: United States of America
+Nazione: United States

 Regista: Todd Louiso

-Sceneggiatore: Sarah Koskoff
+Writer: Sarah Koskoff

-Compagnie: Next Wednesday Productions, Paper Street Films, Skyscraper Films, Union Entertainment Group
+Società: Next Wednesday Productions, Paper Street Films, Skyscraper Films, Union Entertainment Group

 Genere: Comedy, Comedy Drama, Drama, Romance, Romantic Comedy